Graduate Admissions Office

 List employment activities, community service, education, and academic and professional honors.
 Include a brief annotation of job responsibilities, leadership, and awards.

 There is no prescribed undergraduate major for the MPA degree.
 Include transcripts for any institution of higher learning attended, whether or not a degree was obtained.
 Transcripts can be unofficial at the time of application.
 (Note: This is a more expansive requirement than the general graduate application, which only requires transcripts from degree-granting institutions attended.)
-PPIA fellows should also upload their summer program evaluations in the “Additional Education” section of the application.
+PPIA fellows should also upload their summer program evaluations in the “Additional Information” section of the application.

 The grade point average from each degree-granting education program must be provided.
 Applicants must convert their GPA to a 4.0 scale if needed here.